open-source-grilled-cheese/open-source-feature-films/README.md

 # open-source-feature-films

-for the 2020 SMC Data Science Hackathon
+This repository contains Open-Source Grilled Cheese's neural network that was trained for the 2020 SMC Data Science Hackathon